tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 console.log(4 !== "4"); // true
 ```

 These are some examples of using the comparisons.
-I point out the slight difference provided by the
+Here, they point out the slight difference provided by the
 "loose" and "strict" equivalence case.
 If the same number is provided as a number type and a string, true will be
 returned for "loose" equivalence.
 In the case where "strict" is used, the same number comparison as a number
 type and a string type will return false for the condition evaluation.